 [28:40] I think one of the things that I hear very oftentimes is it’s so different in terms of like, “I’m sitting in a lecture.
 I’m being talked at for a really long period of time.
 I’m not doing the same type of assignments anymore.”

 [28:59] I look forward to seeing them come back, and talking about how there’s a lot of similarities in terms of some of these goals that we’re trying to do in terms of shifting the instruction.
 I think that, in part, we’re trying to ship the instruction to help them be prepared because we want them to be more resourceful, know how to use all those resources they’re getting in college.

 [29:20] We’re also empowering them to create and be creators.
-I think that they’re going to be more ready for that as they get our freshmen in college.
+I think that they’re going to be more ready for that as they get — are freshmen in college.
 I would say that’s the biggest thing.
-It’s just making more activities that allow them to create, maybe in the classroom.
+It’s just making more activities that allow them to create, maybe, in the classroom.
 I’m not sure how that works in a college environment.

-[29:44] I haven’t been in college for a long time, and if I think back to that, there wasn’t room or space [laughs] for that in the typical classroom, just the setup of the classroom, because so many of them were lecture.
-You’re sitting that with the teacher on a stage.
+[29:44] I haven’t been in college for a long time, and if I think back to that, there wasn’t room or space [laughs] for that in the typical classroom, just the setup of the classroom, because so many of them were a lecture…you’re sitting in seating that with the teacher on a stage…

 Derek: [30:05] It’s hard to do group work in a movie theater.
 It just is, but our movie theaters are changing. [laughs] We have these movie theaters that have like, you can have dinner there, you’ve got recliners.
 I think maybe our classrooms can change, too.

 Stacey: [30:19] Yeah.
 Spaces.